All work

 Banking didn't know gamers existed

-Traditional banking apps treat a $9.99 subscription and a $2,000 rent payment the same way: a line in a list.
-For gamers — whose income often comes from streaming and prize pools, and whose spending is spread across dozens of micro-transactions — the default banking UX surfaces nothing useful.
+Traditional banking apps treat a $9.99 game subscription and a $2,000 rent payment the same way: a line in a list.
+For gamers whose income often comes from streaming and prize pools, and whose spending is spread across dozens of micro-transactions, the default banking experience surfaces nothing useful at all.

 Mana was founded to fix that.
-The opportunity wasn't to build another neobank; it was to build the first financial product that actually understood its user's world.
+The opportunity was not to build yet another neobank.
+It was to build the first financial product that actually understood its user's world and spoke their language while doing all the boring banking stuff correctly behind the scenes.

 02 — Challenge